The MOSAIC program has three K99/R00 NOFOs:

 Rosters will be available 15 days before the study section meeting.

 The review criteria are the same (Candidate, Career Development Plan/Career Goals and Objectives, Research Plan, Mentors, Environment & Institutional Commitment).
-In some cases, the wording has been modified to ensure the candidate’s record is evaluated relative to their years of experience to date.
-Additionally, there are review criteria to assess the candidate’s, mentor’s and institution’s commitment to diversity in the biomedical sciences.
+In some cases, the wording has been modified to enhance clarity and ensure the candidate's record is evaluated relative to their years of experience.
+Additionally, there are review criteria to assess the candidate's, mentor's, and institution's commitment to diversity in the biomedical sciences, and intention to participate in the MOSAIC UE5 activities.

 The summary statements for MOSAIC applications will be made available to the Advisory Councils of participating Institutes and Centers in the same way as for other applications.

 Participating IC will notify applicants when to submit Just-in-Time information.
-This information will be requested for all applications under consideration for funding, but the request is not meant to imply anything about the probability of an award.
+This information will be requested for all applications under consideration for funding, but the request is not meant to imply a guarantee of funding the application.

 Each IC will make funding decisions consistent with their priorities and missions.

-No. Nonprofits Other Than Institutions of Higher Education and For-Profit Organizations are eligible to apply.
+NOT-GM-23-005, higher education institutions are eligible to apply.
+Nonprofits Other Than Institutions of Higher Education (e.g., scientific societies) remain eligible to apply.

 NIH RePORTER); (2) with experience serving as a centralized entity to enhance scientific communication and networking among scientists conducting research; (3) with an established record of providing professional development and networking activities for the next generation of biomedical researchers; (4) with a demonstrated commitment to enhancing the diversity of the biomedical research workforce, for example, individuals from underrepresented groups; and (5) with the resources to support the proposed program, e.g., the provision of adequate staff, facilities, and educational capacity.